-Ms. Lambert is general manager at RAR Hospitality, at the Radisson Hotel Phoenix North, located in District 1.
-She fills a vacancy on the Board and will serve a term which will expire Sept.30, 2018.
+Mary Lambert was general manager at RAR Hospitality, at the Radisson Hotel Phoenix North, located in District 1.
+She filled a vacancy on the Board and would serve a term which would expire Sept.30, 2018.

-Councilman Jim Waring recommends the following individual for reappointment:
+Councilman Jim Waring recommended the following individual for reappointment:

-J. Bruce Lange

-Mr. Lange is managing director of the Westin Kierland Resort and Spa, located in District 2.
-He will serve a third term which will expire on Sept.
+J. Bruce Lange was managing director of the Westin Kierland Resort and Spa, located in District 2.
+He would serve a third term which would expire on Sept.
 30,2018.